AOSC-Archive/autobuild3/CONTRIBUTING.md

 Pull Requests
 -------------

-Always, write `module/file[, ...]: msg` as title and add extra stuffs below, with a blank line as spacing so git (and hub) will take it as descriptions.
+Always, write `module/file[, ...]: msg` as title and add extra stuff below, with a blank line as spacing so git (and hub) will take it as descriptions.
 Sign-Off should NOT be used in regular commits or you are flooding our Channel.